rfielding/brailleTools/cmd/brascii/README.md

 | E_| ⢈ <br>   à | ⢁ <br>   á | ⢃ <br>   â | ⢉ <br>   ã | ⢙ <br>   ä | ⢑ <br>   å | ⢋ <br>   æ | ⢛ <br>   ç | ⢓ <br>   è | ⢊ <br>   é | ⢚ <br>   ê | ⢅ <br>   ë | ⢇ <br>   ì | ⢍ <br>   í | ⢝ <br>   î | ⢕ <br>   ï |
 | F_| ⢏ <br>   ð | ⢟ <br>   ñ | ⢗ <br>   ò | ⢎ <br>   ó | ⢞ <br>   ô | ⢥ <br>   õ | ⢧ <br>   ö | ⢺ <br>   ÷ | ⢭ <br>   ø | ⢽ <br>   ù | ⢵ <br>   ú | ⢪ <br>   û | ⢳ <br>   ü | ⢻ <br>   ý | ⢘ <br>   þ | ⢸ <br>   ÿ |

-The font you see in github is the mercy of your brwoser.
-The Unicode braille I see in Chrome is awful by default.
+The font you see in github is at the mercy of your brwoser.
+The Unicode braille I see in Chrome is awful by default; because the guide dots make it completely illegible.
 This is what I see when I import this trutype font.
+There is a single guide dot just under the standard 6-dot dots, and above the extended dots 7 and 8, which only exist on computer terminals.
+You can set the spacing between chars and lines to your liking.
+It's more legible if they are spaced wider.
+With the guide dot, you won't get confused about where the cells are.

 ![termprofile.png](termprofile.png)